Marathon US hearings to decide fate of COVID shots for tots | WTOP News

 About three-quarters of children of all ages are estimated to have been infected at some point during the pandemic.
 It’s a question sure to come up as CDC’s advisers make recommendations for the littlest kids, so stay tuned.

 For older ages, the CDC has recommended vaccination anyway to lower the chances of reinfection.
-There’s no firm guidance on how long to wait; the CDC has said people may wait three months after an infection.
+There’s no firm guidance on how long to wait; the CDC has said people may wait as long as three months.

 DEMAND IS UNCLEAR